atoptima/Coluna.jl/docs/src/api/colgen.md

 ```

 where $\pi^{\text{in}}$ is the dual solution that gives the best Lagrangian dual bound so far (also called stabilization center) and $\pi^{\text{out}}$ is the dual solution to the master LP at the current iteration.
-This solution is returned by the default implementation of `Coluna.ColGen.get_master_dual_sol`.
+This solution is returned by the default implementation of `Coluna.ColGen.get_stab_dual_sol`.

 Some elements of the column generation change when using stabilization.